giuliadascenzi/hanabi/README.md

 what ordering yield th best results.
 Some tested flows have been inspired by papers (van Der Bergh with its variant, Piers and Osawa) while others have been designed by us (alpha, beta and delta).
-To compare the performances of these flows we ran 100 games using each strategy for every possible configuration of players and stored the results along with the average scores over all games.
+To compare the performances of these flows we ran 100 games using each strategy for every possible configuration of number of players and stored the results along with the average scores over all games.
 The results are displayed in the table below (the values in bold correspond to the best scores obtained for the number of players considered).

 Algorithm | 2 players | 3 players | 4 players | 5 players
 --- | --- | --- | --- |---